Moog Inc. Reports Third Quarter Results

 · We depend heavily on government contracts that may not be fully funded or may be terminated, and the failure to receive funding or the termination of one or more of these contracts could reduce our sales and increase our costs;

-· The loss of The Boeing Company as a customer or a significant reduction in sales to The Boeing Company could adversely impact our operating results; and
+· The loss of The Boeing Company or Lockheed Martin as a customer or a significant reduction in sales to either company could adversely impact our operating results; and

 · We may not realize the full amounts reflected in our backlog as revenue, which could adversely affect our future revenue and growth prospects.